 For me, I’m always trying new things – maybe because I get bored too easily.
 From experimenting with video (so much cool stuff coming soon guys) to finding new income streams to changing how I write stories and shoot photos to how I run the blog as a business, and even an exciting new blog redesign coming super soon), I’m always on the lookout out for something different.

-Travel Blog Success has been with my on my whole travel blogging journey and helped me get to be where I am today.
+Super Star Blogging has been with my on my whole travel blogging journey and helped me get to be where I am today.
 An online community for travel bloggers, there are two main courses with the membership that walk you through the whole process and teach you how to be a successful travel blogger plus how to improve your travel writing.
 There are also a few other secondary courses too.

-TBS is the only FB group around travel blogging I participate in (besides my Bootcamp group) and pretty much the only online blogging community I’m in.
+SSB is the only FB group around travel blogging I participate in (besides my Bootcamp group) and pretty much the only online blogging community I’m in.

 4. Be unique